daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 metastats(shared=mcap.opti_mcc.0.03.subsample.shared, design=mcap_design.txt)
 ```

-However, because I have >2 groups for this dataset, I need to use somethign else.
-We will use the `lefse` function.
+However, because I have >2 groups for this dataset, I need to use something else - this generates a file for each pairwise comparison.
+We will instead use the `lefse` function.

 #### lefse analysis